Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Stars Advanced Stats

-- During their past 10 games, the Stars have scored 0.3 fewer goals per game than their average on the season.
+- In their past 10 games, the Stars' goals per game average is 0.3 lower than their season-long average.

-- The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the NHL this year.
+- The Stars score the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- On defense, the Stars have been one of the best squads in league action, conceding 215 goals to rank third.
+- On defense, the Stars have been one of the best units in NHL play, allowing 215 goals to rank third.

 - The team has the league's fourth-best goal differential at +66 this season.